cea-hpc/modules/doc/source/module.rst

  to search group or personal *modulefile* directories before or after the master *modulefile* directory.

+ Path elements registered in the **MODULEPATH** environment variable may contain reference to environment variables which are converted to their corresponding value by **module** command each time it looks at the **MODULEPATH** value.
+If an environment variable referred in a path element is not defined, its reference is converted to an empty string.

 **MODULESHOME**

  The location of the master Modules package file directory containing module